Mouth care for people with dementia

 Treatment and appointments cost the same as standard dental care.

-If you need advice on mouth care or any other aspect of dementia, please call the Admiral Nurse Dementia Helpline on 0800 888 6678 (Monday-Friday 9am-9pm, Saturday and Sunday 9am-5pm, every day except 25th December) or email helpline@dementiauk.org.
+If you need advice on mouth care or any other aspect of dementia, please call our free Dementia Helpline on 0800 888 6678 (Monday-Friday 9am-9pm, Saturday and Sunday 9am-5pm, every day except 25th December), email helpline@dementiauk.org or you can book a phone or virtual appointment with an Admiral Nurse.